electron/electron/docs/tutorial/quick-start.md

 ### The main process

-The main atom-shell process displays a GUI by showing web pages.
+The main atom-shell process displays a GUI by creating web pages.
 We have **scripts that run in the atom-shell runtime**, that create **scripts that run in the web page**.
-We call them **main process scripts**, and **renderer process scripts**.

 In atom-shell, we have provided the [ipc](../api/ipc-renderer.md) module for communication from the main process to the renderer process, and the